Samsonjebaraj2023/MD_Format/Driveez_Table.md

 ### schools

+This table will store and manage information about schools site setting , including their names, addresses,Payments gateway and other relevant details.

  Column          | Datatype   |Mandatory	| Description                                    |
 |--------------   |:----------:|:---------:|------------------------------------------------|
 | `id`                      | INT     | Yes | Unique identifier for each school record |